Georgia applies exceptional rule of tax residency for High Net Worth Individuals (HNWIs)

 I say “mostly” as there are details to be considered and analyzed individual bases, case by case to make sure that your passive income received from abroad is certainly qualified under the tax exemption.

 Georgia provides tax exemption for the capital gains if an individual had ownership of the asset for more than 2 years before selling it;

 (To certain type of assets additional precondition for such exemption is that the asset was not used in the economic activities in last 2 years before selling it.
 Such an additional precondition does not apply to shares and residential apartments).

-- If you decide to incorporate a company in Georgia, you will have an obligation to pay corporate income tax only in case/when you distribute dividend to shareholders;
+If you decide to incorporate a company in Georgia, you will have an obligation to pay corporate income tax only in case/when you distribute dividends to shareholders;

 About the author: Gela Barshovi is an international and Georgian tax consultant and founder of Tbilisi-based accounting/consulting firm TPsolution.
-If you would like to receive a service of obtaining HNWI tax residency certificate, you can directly reach out to him at firstname.lastname@example.org
+If you would like to receive the service of obtaining an HNWI tax residency certificate, you can directly reach out to him at email@example.com

 D.Aghmashenebeli Av.
 73, Roses (Ilia) Garden, Tbilisi, Georgia